RassulAmantay7/Exercises-for-Introduction-into-Statistical-Learning-Theory-/README.md

 This project provides a hands-on exploration of fundamental concepts in Statistical Learning Theory.
 It consists of two main parts:

 1.  **A Jupyter Notebook** that systematically compares the performance of six different regression models on a challenging synthetic dataset.
-2.  **A comprehensive Portfolio (PDF)**, written in LaTeX, that provides the deep theoretical background for the experiments conducted in the notebook.
+2.  **A Portfolio (PDF)**, that provides the theoretical background for the experiments conducted in the notebook.

 ## Project Components